m

 Slide-in hardware modules and a MicroSD card slot means this DAC never has to come back to Schiit for upgrades.
 Compare this to other DACs, even DACs costing many times more—only Bifrost 2/64 provides complete hardware and firmware upgradability.
 All original Bifrost 2s can be upgraded to 2/64 with a new card and firmware, available on our Upgrades page.

-By “designed and built in California" this is what we mean: the vast majority of the total production cost of Bifrost 2/64—chassis, boards, transformers, assembly, etc—goes to US companies manufacturing in the US.
-Our chassis are made minutes from our facility.
-Our PCBs are done just over the hill from us.
-Our transformers are also made in California.
-We ain’t just putting in the last screws and calling it done.
+By “designed and built in the USA" this is what we mean: the vast majority of the total production cost of Bifrost 2—chassis, boards, assembly, etc—goes to US companies manufacturing in the US.
+Our chassis and transformers are made in California.
+Our PCBs are made in California or Nevada, and it all comes together in our San Antonio facility.

-Bifrost 2/64 is covered by a 5-year limited warranty that covers parts and labor.
-And if you don’t like your Bifrost 2, you can send it back for a refund, minus 5% restocking fee, within 15 days of receiving it.
+Bifrost 2 is covered by a 5-year limited warranty that covers parts and labor.
+And if you don’t like your Bifrost, you can send it back for a refund, minus 5% restocking fee, within 15 days of receiving it.

 Balanced or SE Output: